OUR MISSION:

 Maui Fire Relief Fund

-The death toll from the wildfires in Maui is 115.
+The death toll from the wildfires in Maui was 115.
 More than 2000 buildings were damaged, with many “burned to the ground.”
-Around 1,400 people were accommodated in five emergency shelters and many were in need of dire assistance with food, water, shelter and other much needed necessities.
+Around 1,400 people were accommodated in emergency shelters and many were in need of dire assistance with food, water, shelter and other much needed necessities.

 If you would like to help deliver relief and on-going assistance for the residents in Maui, please donate to the Kamehameha Foundation Maui Fire Relief Fund.
 Mahalo nui loa.